tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 exec sp_executesql @SQL
 ```

 What that code does is it builds a SQL statement and executes it.
 The problem is that when you do something like that the query plan will not be reused when you change the values of @Col2 and @Col1.
-When a new plan is generated everytime your values change you will bloat SQL Server&#8217;s procedure cache and less memory will be available for data.
+When a new plan is generated everytime your values change you will bloat SQL Server's procedure cache and less memory will be available for data.

 Below is some code to demonstrate what I mean, I have tested this code on SQL Server 2008 only!!